-The nests they create are architectural masterpieces of hexagonal cells, painstakingly made from shavings of wood or leaf, and are, in my view, every bit as amazing in structure as the honey combs created by honey bees (although of course, they don't contain honey).
+The nests they create are architectural masterpieces of hexagonal cells, painstakingly made from shavings of wood or leaf, and are, in my view, every bit as amazing in structure as the honeycombs created by honey bees (although of course, these nests don't contain honey, with the notable exception of the honey wasps).

-I received a wonderful email from Deidre Shannon in Northern Ireland, along with a range of superb photographs.
+However, I have also received a wonderful email from Deidre Shannon in Northern Ireland, along with a range of superb photographs that enable us to get a view of the internal structure of a nest.

-Out walking in the forest, she had come across pieces of wasp nest – sure enough, up above on a tree branch, there was a hanging ball – the rest of the remains of the wasp nest.
+Out walking in the forest, she had come across remnants of a nest, scattered on the ground.
+Up above on a tree branch, there was a hanging ball – the rest of the remains of the wasp nest.

 Having gathered up the pieces of nest, Deidre took them home

 to photograph in advance of donating them to a school nature table.
-I was thrilled to learn of this – I remember how
+I was thrilled to learn of this!
+I remember how, as a child, I had loved and felt inspired by our school nature table, and how I would

-Deidre also sent the photographs to me along with questions about the nest.
+Deidre sent her photographs to me along with questions about the nest.
 I was of course pleased to answer, and I’m grateful to Deidre for allowing me to share these pictures on my site.
-I’m also pleased to share my response to Deidre with you here.

 Along with the queen, all of the worker wasps